-The scope of a documentation comment immediately preceding the declaration of a class C is the instance scope of C, excluding any names introduced via the import namespace of the enclosing library.
+The scope of a documentation comment immediately preceding the declaration of a class C is the instance scope of C.

-The scope of a documentation comment immediately preceding the declaration of a function f is the scope in force at the very beginning of the body of f, excluding any names introduced via the import namespace of the enclosing library.
+The scope of a documentation comment immediately preceding the declaration of a function f is the scope in force at the very beginning of the body of f.